tazwarsaif/tazwarsaif/README.md

   An [Audit Management System](https://github.com/tazwarsaif/AuditFlow) using Django for the backend, SQLite3 as the database, and Vue.js for the frontend.
   Improving my skills in backend development and API integration.
+- <h3> 🌱 I’m currently learning </h3>
+  Exploring frontend development with advanced ReactJS and VueJS features.
+- <h3>💬 Ask me about</h3>
+  * Full-stack web development.
+  * Building responsive, scalable applications.
+  * Backend development using Django, NodeJS, and ExpressJS.
+  * API integration and building RESTful APIs.
+  * Database management with MySQL, SQLite3, and MongoDB.
+  * My experiences as a co-founder of Nexcentia and leading web development projects.
+  * Optimizing websites for performance and scalability.
 - <h3> 🤝 I’m looking to collaborate on </h3>
   Open-source web development projects.
 Innovative ideas that solve real-world problems.
   <h3 align="left">Connect with me:</h3>